achertovsky/yii2-user-advanced/readme.md

+# package is obsolete, suggested not be used

 Creted and tested for yii2-advanced-template ~2.0.14.
 Other support is not guaranteed, but expected and will be developed.

 Will override default template user interaction, including: